Legendaddy (album): Release

-Legendaddy was released digitally on March 24, 2022, on CD on September 26, 2022 and on vinyl on January 6, 2023 through Daddy Yankee's own label El Cartel Records and Universal Music Group's Republic Records.
-In the United States, the record debuted at number eight on the Billboard 200 in the week ending April 9, 2022 with 29,000 album-equivalent units, calculated from 38.49 million on-demand streams and 2,000 pure sales.
+Legendaddy was released digitally on March 24, 2022, on CD on September 26, 2022, and on vinyl on January 6, 2023, through Daddy Yankee's own label El Cartel Records and Universal Music Group's Republic Records.
+In the United States, the record debuted at number eight on the Billboard 200 in the week ending April 9, 2022, with 29,000 album-equivalent units, calculated from 38.49 million on-demand streams and 2,000 pure sales.
 It was the highest-peaking, largest-debuting and first top 10 Latin album on the chart since Bad Bunny's El Último Tour del Mundo on the issue dated December 12, 2020.
 It is Daddy Yankee's highest-charting album in the country and his second top 10 after El Cartel: The Big Boss (2007), although it left the chart after six weeks, becoming his fifth longest-running entry on the Billboard 200.
 It also became his seventh number one on the US Top Latin Albums chart, where it spent one week at the top position and 47 in total.
 It subsequently received a Latin platinum certification by the Recording Industry Association of America (RIAA) for units of over 60,000 sales plus equivalent units, the mid-year's highest for a Latin album released within the first half of 2022.
 It was the 19th best-performing Latin album of 2022 in the United States.
+An extended version of the album, titled Legendaddy Goat Edition, is set to be released in 2023.

-In Spain, Legendaddy debuted and peaked at number two on the issue dated March 31, 2022 and charted for 45 total weeks, becoming his highest-peaking and longest-running album in the country.
+In Spain, Legendaddy debuted and peaked at number two on the issue dated March 31, 2022, and charted for 48 total weeks, becoming his highest-peaking and longest-running album in the country.
 Writing for Spanish music website Jenesaispop, Sebas Alonso opined that its debut placement in Spain was affected by its lack of a physical release, although it later received a vinyl edition, which peaked at number 21 on the Vinyl Albums chart on January 19, 2023.
 It was the 19th best-performing record of the year in Spain and received a gold certification for over 20,000 album-equivalent units.
 It became his highest-ranking record in Switzerland as well after debuting at number 17 in the week ending April 3, 2022, although it only spent two weeks on the chart, lower than Barrio Fino's 22.
 It also reached number 77 in Italy and 78 in Canada, becoming his first album to enter the latter list, and charted for one week in both countries on the issues dated March 31 and April 9, 2022, respectively.
 Its songs have amassed a total of over one billion worldwide streams as of July 12, 2022.